grafana/grafana/docs/sources/administration/data-source-management/index.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud).

 By default, data sources in an organization can be queried by any user in that organization.
-For example, a user with the `Viewer` role can issue any possible query to a data source, not just queries that exist on dashboards they have access to.
+For example, a user with the `Viewer` role can issue any possible query to a data source, not just queries that exist on dashboards to which they have access.
+Additionally, by default, data sources can be edited by the user who created the data source, as well as users with the `Admin` role.

 <div class="clearfix"></div>

-### Allow users, teams, or roles to query or edit a data source
+### Assign data source permissions to users, teams, or roles

 You can assign data source permissions to users, teams, and roles which will allow access to query or edit the data source.